mhackersu/apostles-creed/README.md

 wait for the promise of the Father, which, saith he, ye have heard of me.
 5 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.
-6 When they therefore were come together, they asked of him, saying, Lord,

-wilt thou at this time restore again the kingdom to Israel?
+6 When they therefore were come together, they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?
 7 And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.
-8 But ye shall receive power, after that the Holy Ghost is come upon you: and

-ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in

-Samaria, and unto the uttermost part of the earth.
+8 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, an in Samaria, and unto the uttermost part of the earth.
 9 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.

-10 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; 11 Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like

-manner as ye have seen him go into heaven.
+10 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; 11 Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.

-**Eph 1:20** Which he wrought in Christ, when he raised him from the dead, and set him

-at his own right hand in the heavenly places,
+**Eph 1:20** Which he wrought in Christ, when he raised him from the dead, and set him at his own right hand in the heavenly places,

-**Eph 2:6** And hath raised us up together, and made us sit together in heavenly places\
-in Christ Jesus:
+**Eph 2:6** And hath raised us up together, and made us sit together in heavenly places in Christ Jesus:

 ### [I believe that] 7\. **from there, He will come to judge the quick and the dead**